 George III’s illnesses of 1788-1789, 1801, 1804, and from 1810 are not evenly reflected in the papers; in fact there are no papers at all here for the illness of 1801 and those for 1804 are copy letters only.
 Interestingly, the 1804 papers do include copies of answers to written questions submitted to the King’s Physicians by the Prince of Wales.
 Our understanding of George III’s initial illness in 1788-1789 can be augmented by the diary for this period of Robert Fulke Greville, Equerry to George III not least because this journal starts at the beginning of November (5th) whereas the surviving letters to the Prince of Wales are only present from later in the month (23rd).
 Robert Fulke Greville’s diary provides us with an eyewitness account of George III’s first illness as it unfolds.
 Regrettably, there are no similar diaries for the later illnesses.

-George III’s illness changes over time.
-In the last years of his life, the King seems to become far more mellow, still clearly unwell and suffering from delusions but without such frequent outbursts of ‘passion’ that are mentioned in the early stages.
+George III’s illness changed over time.
+In the last years of his life, the King seemed to become far more mellow, still clearly unwell and suffering from delusions but without such frequent outbursts of ‘passion’ that are mentioned in the early stages.
 The reports to the Prince Regent continue until George III’s death in January 1820 although they tend to become more formulaic over time, most likely there are fewer new developments to report.
 However, after the death of Queen Charlotte in November 1818, the Prince Regent rarely receives individual reports from the Physicians, instead receiving only copy reports that are sent to the Queen’s Council (later the Duke of York’s Council), the body charged with the management of the treatment of George III during his illness.
 Letters from the Physicians, Sir David Dundas in particular, appear only occasionally alongside the copy reports.
 How far these reports and those made to members of the Queen’s Council (such as Charles Manners-Sutton held at Lambeth Palace) complement, reflect, and contradict one another remains yet to be seen.

 What exactly was the ‘madness’ of George III?